jakobjassmann/ecodes-dk-lidar/documentation/variables.md

 - If no points are present in a cell, then a date in September 2011 is assigned (for some reason between 14-20 September 2011).
 For future versions of this function we should look into why this is the case.

-  GPS time stamps in milliseconds per point for tile 6239_447:

   ![](figures/gps_time_6239_447.png)

-  Date stamps per pixel extracted for tile 6239_447 (note dates assigned to empty cells in top right corner:
+  **Figure:** GPS time stamps in milliseconds per point for tile 6239_447.

   ![](figures/date_stamp_6239_447.png)

+  **Figure:** Date stamps per pixel extracted for tile 6239_447 (note September dates assigned to empty cells in top right corner).

 - The dataset seems to contain not only data from 2014/15, but also from 2013 and 2018: